TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Examples/ContextualMenu/Index.rst

    </td>

 the relevant line being highlighted.
 The class `t3js-contextmenutrigger` triggers a context menu functionality for the current element.
 The `data-table` attribute contains a table name of the record and `data-uid` the `uid` of the record.
-One additional data attribute can be used `data-context` with values being e.g. `tree` for context menu triggered from the page tree.
+One additional data attribute can be used `data-context` with values being for example `tree` for context menu triggered from the page tree.
 Context is used to hide menu items independently for page tree independently from other places (disabled items can be configured in TSConfig).

 .. note::